Find out how to see the performance of your Klaviyo flow messages.

 When you click View all Analytics in a message's configuration sidebar, you will be taken directly to the Analytics Overview tab for your flow message.

-The conversion metric displayed in the overview report for a message can be adjusted.
-While most other messaging service providers only track revenue conversions, in Klaviyo, this conversion metric is always configurable.
+You can adjust the conversion metric displayed in the overview report for a message.
+While most other messaging service providers only track revenue conversions, this conversion metric is always configurable in Klaviyo.

 To change the conversion metric displayed for a message, click on the metric name and you will see a menu appear.
 Select another metric from the dropdown to look at the performance of the email from another perspective.
-This allows you to get a comprehensive understanding of how your flow messages performed across a number of different metrics by toggling in real-time.
+This allows you to get a comprehensive understanding of how your flow messages performed across several different metrics by toggling in real-time.